Dexterkelleher66/Team-Project-2/README.md

  <h2 style="font-family: 'Times New Roman', serif; font-size: 160%; color: MediumSeaGreen;">
     Authentic Mexican cuisine for any occasion </h2>
-<p style = "color: Black;">Every dish is cooked from scratch, including our hand-pressed tortillas, fire-roasted salsas, and small-batch marinades made in-house each day using fresh, seasonal ingredients from nearby farms and purveyors.
+<p style = "color: Black;">Every dish is cooked from scratch, including our <b>hand-pressed tortillas,<b> <b>fire-roasted salsas,<b> and <b>small-batch marinades<b></b> made in-house each day using fresh, seasonal ingredients from nearby farms and purveyors.
 We skip the frozen shortcuts so flavors stay bright and authentic, and we scale that same quality from a 20-person lunch to a 200-guest celebration.<p/>

 <h2 style = "font-family: 'Times New Roman',serif; font-size: 160%; color: MediumSeaGreen;">Service Timeline</h2>
  <ol>